aeternity/hyperchains-whitepaper/glossary.md

 ## Chains

+### Hyperchain (HC)
+A hybrid blockchain technology consisting of two blockchains: a delegated proof of stake (DPoS) child chain (CC) and a proof of work (PoW) parent chain (PC) where the child chain periodically synchronizes with the parent chain.

+As a PoW secured DPoS, a hyperchain benefits from the scalability advantages of a DPoS blockchain with the security advantages of a PoW blockchain.

 ### Child Chain (CC)
-A proof of stake blockchain that is one half of a hyperchain.
-The child chain is loosely connected to a parent chain.
-That is, the parent chain has no knowledge of the child chain but the child chain is dependent on the parent chain.
-The child chain uses the parent chain as a source of entropy and for "pinning".
+A Delegated Proof of Stake blockchain that is one half of a hyperchain.
+The CC is configurable by the initiator and loosely connected to the parent chain.
+The child chain uses the parent chain as a source of entropy and for "pinning," but the parent chain has no knowledge of the child chain.

 ### Parent Chain (PC)
-Any blockchain that is "the other" half of a hyperchain.
-The parent chain has no knowledge of the child chain.
+Any PoW blockchain that fulfills the role of "the other half" of a hyperchain by providing entropy for the CC and allowing for the pinning of data from the CC.
+The parent chain functions independently from and has no knowledge of the child chain.

 ## Blocks